anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 --- abstract

-This document specifies the usage of "SVCB" ("Service Binding") DNS resource records for the discovery of transport secured CoAP services.
+This document specifies the usage of "SVCB" ("Service Binding") DNS resource records for the discovery of secured CoAP transport services.

 --- middle

 # Introduction

-{{-svcb}} specifies the "SVCB" ("Service Binding") DNS resource records to lookup information on how to communicate with a service.
+{{-svcb}} specifies the "SVCB" ("Service Binding") DNS resource records for looking up communication endpoints of a service.
 Service Parameters (SvcParams) are used to carry that information.
-This document specifies how to lookup information, i.e., SvcParams, for CoAP services that are secured by transport security, namely TLS and DTLS.
+This document specifies how to look up information, i.e., SvcParams, for CoAP services that are secured by transport security, namely TLS and DTLS.
-As an example use case, this information can be used to discover DNS over CoAP (DoC) servers (see
+As an example, this information can be used to discover DNS over CoAP (DoC) servers (see
-{{-doc}}) that use TLS or DTLS to secure their messages.
+{{-doc}}) that deploy TLS or DTLS to secure their messages.

-Future work may also provide guidance on how to discover CoAP services that secure their messages using OSCORE or use transport layers other than TCP or UDP (see, e.g.,
+Future work may also provide guidance on how to discover CoAP services that secure messages using OSCORE or use transport layers other than TCP or UDP (see, e.g.,
 {{-coap-gatt}} or {{lwm2m}}).
-They are, however, out of bounds for this document.[^1]
+They are, however, out of scope for this document.[^1]

 [^1]: Remove this paragraph?
 {: source="Martine"}